syntatis/wp-option/README.md

 $hook->run();
 ```

-After the schema defined and registered, it will ensure that the returned value of the option is of the correct type.
-For example, if the option value is `"1"` (numeric string) and the type defined in the schema for the option is `integer`, the value will be converted to `1` when retrieved.
+After the option is registered, it will ensure that the returned value of the option is of the correct type.
+For example, if the option value is `"1"` (numeric string) and the type defined for the option is `integer`, the value will be converted to `1` when retrieved.

 ```php
 add_option('wporg_custom_option', '1');